jegtnes/jegtnes-static/content/posts/im-joining-cxpartners.md

 title: I'm joining cxpartners
 date: 2014-06-24
 layout: blog-post.hbs
+excerpt: "I'm delighted to be joining cxpartners this June as a full-time developer."
 ---

 First off, thank you to all the brilliant people who got in touch with after I posted my [last post](/blog/you-should-totally-hire-me), and if you passed it on to someone, I'm just as grateful.